-You may have heard about the 100 Years of Magic event and wondered what it was.
-"Surely, Disney World can't be 100 years old," you may be thinking.
-You are correct.
-It opened in 1971.
+Perhaps you have heard about the 100 Years of Magic event and wondered what it was.
+"Surely, Disney World can't be 100 years old," you may have thought.
+You would be correct.
+The Florida resort opened in 1971.

-Since most people had already taken at least one ride on "it's a small world" (and had the infernal song permanently etched into their brains), Disney World used to pack 15-month, resort-wide events to lure them back.
+Since most people had already taken at least one ride on most of its popular attractions such as "it's a small world" (and had the infernal song permanently etched into their brains), Disney World used to pack 15-month, resort-wide events to lure them back.
 In 1996, the property celebrated its 25th anniversary with a huge event and placed the spotlight on its Magic Kingdom park.
 For the Millennium celebration, Epcot was the center of attention.

 The theme parks were also well represented.
 For example, on display was a 19th-century mechanical bird that Disney picked up and which inspired him to develop the park's signature audio-animatronic robotic characters.